canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 sudo k8s list-images
 ```

-Additionally, remember to keep track of the images used by your workloads.
+Please remember to keep track of the images used by your workloads as well.

-### Images Option A: via an HTTP proxy
+#### Images Option A: via an HTTP proxy

 In many cases, the nodes of the airgap deployment may not have direct access to
 upstream registries, but can reach them through the